tentone/tello-ros2/README.md

+### Install

+- To install the driver download the code from git, install dependencies using the script/install.sh script.
+- After all dependencies are installed build the code and and install using `colcon` as usual.

 ### Camera Calibration

 - To allow the drone to be used for 3D vision tasks, as for example monocular SLAM (e.g. [ORB-SLAM2](https://github.com/alsora/ORB_SLAM2)) the camera should be first calibrated.